ivanintelligence/ivanintelligence.github.io/projects/plant-growth-multimodal-time-series-model/index.md

 </div>

 <div>
-The proponents blend MSE and TC.
+The project blended MSE and TC.
 By assigning weights $\alpha$ and $\beta$ to the MSE and TC terms, respectively, the unified loss seeks a balanced optimization path:
 </div>

 <div class="equation">